testflows/TestFlows-WebSite/source/_drafts/working_with_requirements_just_like_with_code.md

 Well, interesting,thre is no straight path from tester to requirements here on the surface.
-This is maybe one of the problems,requirements are not highlighted enough, and the connection between what you are doing and the requirements might not be obvious, as it should be given, remember what Nicolas D. Kefalas said: “Requirements are the starting point of any design”, so if requirements are at the starting point surely they should be given their place at the end of the design implementation process, where testing is performed testing, but testing can only be performed after implementation, and implementation follows after the design.
+This is maybe one of the problems,requirements are not highlighted enough, and the connection between what you are doing and the requirements might not be obvious, as it should be given, remember what Nicolas D. Kefalas said: *“Requirements are the starting point of any design”*, so if requirements are at the starting point surely they should be given their place at the end of the design implementation process, where testing is performed testing, but testing can only be performed after implementation, and implementation follows after the design.
 Did we lose it somehow in the process?
 We all know that in most cases, requirements are lost and are not clearly present or driving either design,